premAI-io/state-of-open-source-ai/eval-datasets.md

 ```

 (code-generation-eval)=
-##### Code Generation on HumanEval
+#### Code Generation on HumanEval

 Differently from aformentioned leaderboards, which focus more on question-answering,
 reasoning and text generation, [Code Generation on HumanEval Leaderboard](https://paperswithcode.com/sota/code-generation-on-humaneval)
 tries to close the gap regarding the evaluation of LLMs on code generation tasks.
-In NLP code generation are often evaluated on evaluation metrics such BLEU the results of human level judgment,
+In NLP code generation models are often evaluated on evaluation metrics such as BLEU, however these metrics don't capture
-however these metrics don't capture the complexity of the solutions' space for code generation as stated in this
+the complexity of the solutions' space for code generation as stated in this
 [thread](https://twitter.com/LoubnaBenAllal1/status/1692573780609057001).
 In order to solve this problem
 [HumanEval](https://arxiv.org/pdf/2107.03374v2.pdf) has been introduced, which contains 164 programs with 8 tests for each.